-On October 26, 2012, a 100% interest in the License was officially issued to Discovery Energy SA Pty Ltd.
+On October 26, 2012, a 100% interest in the License was officially issued to the Subsidiary.

-On May 19, 2014, the Company received notice from the Government of South Australia that it had issued certain modifications to the License and suspended the License for a period of six months.
+On May 19, 2014, the Company received notice from the Government of South Australia that it had issued certain modifications to the License and had suspended the License for a period of six months.
 Such a suspension functions like an extension.
-Under the amended License, the Company will be required to drill 7 exploratory wells rather than 12, as originally required.
+Under the amended License, the Company is required to drill 7 exploratory wells rather than 12, as originally required.
 The 7 required wells must be drilled in years 3, 4, and 5 (2, 2, and 3 wells, respectively).
 The amount of required 2D seismic was also reduced to 100 kilometers (in year 3) from 250 kilometers (in year 2) but the total 3D seismic work guarantee increased to 500 square kilometers from 400 square kilometers.
 However, the 3D seismic survey requirement is spread over years 2, 3 and 4 (100, 200 and 200 sq. km. respectively).
-Subsequent to this modification and suspension, Discovery received two additional six-month suspensions, one in February 2015 and one in July 2015, and a one-year suspension in February 2016.
+Subsequent to this modification and suspension, the Company received two additional six-month suspensions, one in February 2015 and one in July 2015 (this additional suspension commenced upon the conclusion of the suspension received in February 2015).
+In February 2016, the Company received a third additional suspension, which was for one year and which commenced upon the conclusion of the suspension received in July 2015.
+Combined, these three additional suspensions amount to an accumulated total suspension of two years.

 On June 22, 2016, the Company terminated the February 2016 License suspension in preparation for a 3D seismic survey (the "Survey") that was comprised of approximately 179 square kilometers on the southwest portion of the Prospect.
 After archaeological and environmental reviews of the survey area, fieldwork by the seismic contractor began on July 26, 2016, but was halted at the beginning of September due to weather conditions.
 Even though only security personnel remained in the area, the Survey was considered an active project.
-As a result, License year-2 ran to the 365th day on October 5, 2016.
+As a result, License Year 2 ran to the 365th day on October 5, 2016.
 The work crew returned thirteen days later and completed the Survey on October 30, 2016.
 The License was suspended again on November 1, 2016.
-The impact of this sequence of events is that the Company now has 339 days to complete the year-3 work set out below, since the current License suspension expired on May 24, 2017.
-In June of 2017, the License suspension was lifted in order to conduct an archaeological and environmental survey of several potential well drilling sights located in the southern portion of the License.
+The impact of this sequence of events is that the Company now has 339 days to complete the Year 3 work set out below, since the current License suspension expired on May 24, 2017.
+In June 2017, the License suspension was lifted in order to conduct an archaeological and environmental survey of several potential drill sites located in the southern portion of the License.
 This type of survey is known as a Work Area Clearance ("WAC").